eridien/vscode-function-explorer/README.md

 ### Files Supported

-Currently only Javascript, Typescript, Python, C, C++, Java, C#, and Go are supported.
+Currently only Javascript, Typescript, Python, C, C++, Java, C#, Go, and Rust are supported.
 Additional languages will be added frequently.
 Put in your vote for languages to add in the repo issues.

 ### Functions